Kakadu National Park: Hiking, Aboriginal rock art galleries and a yellow water cruise

 Nitmiluk National Park

-This is the cliff from which half-caste Joe and his Aboriginal daughter Jedda jumped to their deaths in the 1955 film “Jedda”.
+This is the cliff where Half-Caste Joe and his Aboriginal daughter, Jedda, leapt to their deaths in the 1955 film Jedda.

 During our cruise, we discovered several fantastic caves along the cliff.